brgsteyr4goodai/chatbot/README.md

 Wilson uses Dialogflow for natural language processing (NLP), Symptoma for the diagnosis and the WHOs International Classification of Diseases (ICD) and Wikipedia as sources.
 It is written in JavaScript and can be run online in Repl, locally with Node.js or in a Docker container.

-This Project was made for the [2020 #4GoodAI hackathon](https://www.ada.wien/hackathon-fur-gute-ki-4goodai-2020/).
+This project was made for the [2020 #4GoodAI hackathon](https://www.ada.wien/hackathon-fur-gute-ki-4goodai-2020/).

 > GIF goes here